PoliticalGraveyard.com

 Evelyn Mantilla — of Hartford, Hartford County, Conn.
 Member of Connecticut state house of representatives 4th District, 2002.
 Female.
 Hispanic ancestry.
 Lesbian.
 Still living as of 2002.

-Eddie Alberto Perez (born c.1957) — also known as Eddie A. Perez — of Hartford, Hartford County, Conn.
-Born in Corozal, Corozal Municipio, Puerto Rico, about 1957.
+Eduardo Alberto Perez (b.
+1957) — also known as Eddie Perez — of Hartford, Hartford County, Conn.
+Born in Corozal, Corozal Municipio, Puerto Rico, 1957.
 Democrat.
-Mayor of Hartford, Conn., 2001-; delegate to Democratic National Convention from Connecticut, 2004; investigated in 2007 over possible conflict of interest in hiring a city contractor for renovations at his home.
+Mayor of Hartford, Conn., 2001-10; resigned 2010; defeated, 2019, 2019; delegate to Democratic National Convention from Connecticut, 2004; investigated in 2007 over possible conflict of interest in hiring a city contractor for renovations at his home; arrested in January 2009 and charged with bribery and extortion; convicted in 2010; his convictions were vacated on appeal in 2013-16; pleaded guilty in 2017 and received a suspended prison sentence; his state pension was revoked in 2019.
 Catholic.
-Hispanic ancestry.
-Still living as of 2008.
+Puerto Rican ancestry.
+Still living as of 2019.

 "Enjoy the hospitable entertainment of a political graveyard."